pROmeTEuL/Shift/README.md

 I will try to update it as often as possible.
 To use it, first type your name.
 Then use type "help" to see what commands are available.
 Try to use backspace instead of left and right arrow in case you make a mistake.
+Have fun with it!
+I am open for new ideas and solutions to my problems :D